Microscopic origin of local electric polarization in NiPS$_3$: Two lattice unit calculation for local electric polarization

-\paragraph*{Two lattice unit calculation for local electric polarization---}To obtain the local electric polarization, we consider the case of two NiP\textsubscript{6} lattice units as shown in Fig. \ref{fig:tl}.
+To obtain the local electric polarization, we consider the case of two NiS\textsubscript{6} lattice units as shown in Figure \ref{fig:tl}.
 It is important to notice that the Ni-P-Ni bond angle is not $90^{\circ}$ but slightly smaller than $90^{\circ}$ \cite{gu2019ni}.
 See Figure 3.
-As a result, we obtain a small but finite hopping integral proportional to the deviation angle $\Delta\theta$ from $90^{\circ}$ based on the Slater-Koster table \cite{slater1954simplified} as follows \begin{widetext}
+As a result, we obtain a small but finite hopping integral proportional to the deviation angle $\Delta\theta$ from $90^{\circ}$ based on the Slater-Koster table \cite{slater1954simplified} as follows

-\end{widetext} Here, the superscripts (1) and (2) in the creation and annihilation operators denote the NiP\textsubscript{6} unit number of the two as shown in Fig. \ref{fig:tl}.
+\\ Here, the superscripts (1) and (2) in the creation and annihilation operators denote the NiS\textsubscript{6} unit number of the two as shown in Figure \ref{fig:tl}.